apollolee3/regrid/README.md

 VTK files are dense: they allocate memory for every potential data point.
 OpenVDB uses a hierarchical structure that only allocates memory for active voxels, which produces large savings.
 The conversion creates an OpenVDB grid matching the voxel-grid dimensions, copies over every voxel with a non-`NaN` `phi`, and saves.

 Note: OpenVDB is natively a C++ library.
-The Python binding (`pyopenvdb`) is poorly maintained, lacks features, and cannot be installed through `pip` or `conda`.
+The Python binding (`pyopenvdb`) is poorly maintained and lacks features.
 A few quirks remain unresolved.
 For example, a `FloatGrid` did not render correctly in some viewers while a `LevelSetSphere` did, so the current code builds a sphere grid and overwrites voxel values onto it as a workaround.

 ### Visualization